pass-culture/pass-culture-app-native/doc/installation/Android.md

 These are the general solutions for errors :

-on "project/android : `./gradlew clean`, clear the build directory
+run `cd android && ./gradlew clean` to clear the build directory.

 on the root of the repository : `rm -rf node_modules` then `yarn` or `yarn install`, this will delete all the installed modules from the repo then reinstalled it.